 (1.3) A party who is represented by a lawyer acting under a limited scope retainer is considered for the purposes of these rules to be acting in person, unless the lawyer is acting as the party’s lawyer of record.
 O. Reg.
 322/13, s.
 2 (3).

-(2) The court may authorize a person to represent a special party if the person is,
+(2) The court may authorize a person to represent a special party or a child party if the person is,

 (a) appropriate for the task; and